U.S. troops' kids early victims of Congress budget inaction

 And that has the administrators of schools serving American bases reeling.

 "My sense is the (federal) government is pretty much parked in the garage.
-It's idling, at best," said Billy Walker, superintendent of a school district 15 miles northeast of San Antonio, Texas.
+It's idling, at best," said Billy Walker, superintendent of a school district 15 miles (24 km) northeast of San Antonio, Texas.

 Calling the looming U.S. budget cuts "the elephant in the room," Walker said that when the 1,200 students in Randolph Field schools start classes on August 27 they will have to contend with dwindling staff and other cuts.